apexfarm/ApexLINQ/README.md

 }
 ```

-Apply the mapper using `toList(Q.Mapper, Type)`.
-For example, to get a list of account names:
+Apply the mapper using `toList(Q.Mapper, Type)`, providing the target type as the second parameter.
+For example, to obtain a list of account names:

 ```java
 Q.Filter filter = new AccountFilter();